 THE most flagrant example of the determination to have things both ways is, of course, the exploitation of physical attraction.
-Women have always been alive to the power of feminine beauty to bemuse men and to enslave them; and be used sparingly and with the discrete ingenuity proper to the privacy of sex-traffic, the world was the more thrilling for its occasional employment.
-But now a girl can walk the streets but now a girl can whit the streets advertising those very intimacies which once were the reward of skilful siege, and (this is the crime) with no more intention of surrendering them than in the days of whalebone and of crinoline.
+Women have always been alive to the power of feminine beauty to bemuse men and to enslave them; and while convention insisted that this weapon be used sparingly and with the discreet ingenuity proper to the privacy of sex-traffic, the world was the more thrilling for its occasional employment.

+But now a girl can walk the streets

+advertising those very intimacies which once were the reward of skilful siege, and (this is the crime) with no more intention of surrendering them than in the days of whalebone and of crinoline.
 The promissory notes are common as were German paper-marks before stabilisation, and no more easily redeemed easily redeemed.

 easily redeemed.

-Women have always symbolised the recreat-ion of a working, fighting world.
+Women have always symbolised the recreation of a working, fighting world.
 But whereas formerly they were pipers who, being paid, played such a tune as their employer called, now they must still be paid, but claim to choose the tunes themselves.

-For which agreeable state of affairs war may in large measure themselves. we may in large measure thank America
+For which agreeable state of affairs a man way in large measure though we may in large measure thank America

 America.

 Before the war the cities of the United States were the dullest, the most expensive and most vulgar cities in the world, because in them women not only symbolised leisure but governed it.
-Now that women are aspiring to rule English leisure also the cities of England-and particularly London -are becoming as dull as America, as expensive and even more vulgar, because, being less wealthy the gilt is a little thinner on the gingerbread and the illusion of civilisation less complete.
+Now that women are aspiring to rule English leisure also the cities of England-and particularly London-are becoming as dull as America, as expensive and even more vulgar, because, being less wealthy the gilt is a little thinner on the gingerbread and the illusion of civilisation less complete.